lanejere5/mlb/README.md

 The dashboard is built from a combination of three google Cloud Run services.
 - `dashboard` serves the frontend dashboard.
 It loads a json file from a storage bucket.
 - `data-pipeline` scrapes game results from FanGraphs, processes the data, and updates the json file.
 It also calls the model API and incorporates a forecast into the dashboard data.
 It is triggered each morning by Cloud Scheduler.
-- `model` is an API for forecasting model.
+- `model` is an API for forecasting models.
 It has two methods:
   - `train` updates the model using the new game results each day.
   - `forecast` uses Monte Carlo simulation to generate a prediction for upcoming games.